 Resource Development Officer: Sara Koenig

 Katie Campbell, Manager of Research Safety & Training Resources

 Lauren Kauffman, Research Education Coordinator

-View Dr. Ed Kurg’s recent presentation: Postdoctoral Career Development in Today’sScientific and Global Economic Environment.
+View Dr. Ed Kurg’s 2013 Trainee Week presentation: Postdoctoral Career Development in Today’sScientific and Global Economic Environment.
 Ed Krug, PhD, is an associate professor of regenerative medicine and cell biology, and associate dean of postdoctoral affairs at the Medical University of South Carolina.